anggars/personalify/README.md

 - When deployed on Vercel (serverless environment), direct scraping fails due to CORS restrictions and rate limiting.

 **Solutions:**
-- Implement a **Cloudflare Workers proxy** to fetch HTML content from Genius.com.
+- IImplement a custom proxy strategy to fetch HTML content from [Genius.com](https://genius.com).
 - Parse the HTML server-side to extract clean lyrics text.
 - Cache lyrics results to minimize repeated scraping requests.

 **Lessons Learned:**
 - Serverless environments have limitations on external HTTP requests that require workarounds.
-- Cloudflare Workers provide an effective proxy layer for bypassing CORS and scraping restrictions.
+- Using flexible proxy strategies and retry logic is effective for bypassing scraping restrictions.
 - Always respect API rate limits and implement proper error handling for third-party services.

 ### ☁️ F. Cloud Database Migration